ianmarmour/nvidia-clerk/README.md

 # nvidia-clerk

-`nvidia-clerk` is a command line tool written to help you get an RTX 3XXX series GPU.
+`nvidia-clerk` is a command line tool written to help you get an RTX 30XX or RTX 20XX series GPU.

 ![alt text](.github/resources/images/example.png)

-## Known Issues
+## Discord Server
-To hear about any wide spread issues of this tool join the Discord by clicking that chat button above.
+To hear about any wide spread issues or new releases of this tool join the Discord by clicking that chat button above.

 ## Background
 `nvidia-clerk` was written in response to the recent NVIDIA RTX 3080 release debacle.
 During the launch multiple different groups of scalpers used